I build partnerships, manage relationships, and lead research to improve outcomes for populations in adversity.

-My research uses both quantitative and qualitative methods to understand contexts affecting the health and well-being of children, adolescents, youth, and women in settings of adversity.
-Prior to joining a donor organization (where my responsibilities included funding research, rather than leading my own), I conducted mixed methods research and served as Principal Investigator on multiple studies that explored associations between girl child marriage, defined as union of a female before age 18, and women and children’s health and development in sub-Saharan Africa.
+During my time with a donor organization, I set and funded research priorities to spur innovation in research and promote collaboration in the field.
+I also conduct qualitative, quantitative, and mixed methods research and was Principal Investigator on multiple studies that explored associations between girl child marriage, defined as union of a female before age 18, and women and children’s health and development in sub-Saharan Africa.

 - “The Effects of Girl Child Marriage on Women and Children’s Health and Well-Being in Sub-Saharan Africa”